jmuss07/Automated-Sign-Language/README.md

 * KNOWLEDGE:  You have stated this elsewhere, but move it here and make it crystal clear:  What do you need to learn, in order to be successful at thisn project?

 ### A shortlist of possible solutions your team considered.
+* Backup Plan: Expand on those ideas, but have them correlate more closely to the main project idea
+* Antwerp Version: Pros and cons of the advanced college one.
+What can we recreate?
+What's way to advanced and should be cut in order to simplify?
+* Beware the scope-drift
+* Expand on the list of challenges we have ("What We Don't Know" section); we know what we don't know, but what are some possible solutions

 #### The solution you picked, and why